MidnightDreamerX17/skill20/Skills/ChiBody.md

 Hagane Yoroi Ha: If the character also has the Chi Mysticism skill, then they can spend a Chi Power Point to cut the damage of a physical attack in half.

-Mahou Seki Ha: If the character also has the Chi Mysticism skill, then they can spend a Chi Power Point to cut the damage of a spell, power, or breath in half.
+Mahou Seki Ha: If the character also has the Chi Mysticism skill, then they can spend a Chi Power Point to cut the damage of a spell, power, breath, or psionic power in half.